Incentivisation: Cultural Approach of Incentivization

+Cultural value systems are also important to consider when incentivizing individuals, as certain forms of incentives may be more suited than others.
+For example, in collectivist cultures, while monetary gains are important, they do not hold as much weight as social reputation within the in-group.
+Therefore, social incentives such as praise or social status approval may be more beneficial to the individual than receiving funds.
+Lastly, cultural dimensions may affect how we are motivated by incentives.
+For example, individualistic societies are likely to be affected more by extrinsic motivators such as recognition as opposed to collectivists, who seek sense of purpose or the fulfillment of learning/achieving goals.
+However, if we think critically, suggesting one cultural dimension is responsible for incentivization is a far too reductionist statement.
+Ultimately, it is a combination of Hofstede's cultural dimensions, such as power distance, masculinity and uncertainty, alongside biological and cognitive factors, which explain incentivization.

-The Effectiveness of Incentivisation
+The Effectiveness of Incentivization

 These factors should be considered when devising or analysing an incentivisation strategy.

 Framing

 How an incentive is presented and framed is important.
 This is known as the choice context and is commonly referred to as the choice architecture.
 For instance, if in a given context, information is low about how fun a specific task is, by offering a respective amount to complete the task, people might think that the task is unenjoyable and this incentive would fail.

 Loss Aversion

 We dislike losses more than we like gains of the same value.
 Individuals respond more strongly to losing something they value than being given a reward of equivalent value.
 This is known as loss aversion.
 A weight loss programme asked some participants to deposit money that would be returned to them if targets were met- those that did this lost significantly more weight than those who did not.